sendgrid/docs/source/User_Guide/Settings/taxes_and_tax_exempt.md

 Why does SendGrid collect sales tax?
 {% endanchor %}

-If SendGrid has a physical presence in a jurisdiction, and we directly sell our product to someone located in that jurisdiction, then we are required to collect sales tax on behalf of that jurisdiction.
+If SendGrid has a physical presence in a jurisdiction, and we directly sell a taxable product to someone located in that jurisdiction, then we are required to collect sales tax on behalf of that jurisdiction.

 {% anchor h3 %}
 Who is required to pay sales tax?